rehierl/node-tree-outliner/1-2-0-node-trees/1-4-subtree.md

 An **induced strict/proper subtree** `S := (M,F)` is an induced subtree formed from a graph `G := (V,E)` by removing at least one vertex and/or edge.
-(Note that `S` may also be referred to as a "strict/proper induced subtree").
+(Note that `S` may be referred to as a "strict/proper induced subtree").

 <!-- ======================================================================= -->
 ## general remarks